coderanger/pyzen/docs/index.rst

 Frontends
 ---------

-PyZen provides multiple frontends to collect and run the continuous tester.
+PyZen provides multiple frontends to collect tests and run the continuous tester.

 Django
 ~~~~~~